religiosa1/git-webhook-receiver/docs/inspection-api.md

 Output is the same as in list format, but only returns a single record.
 If the pipeline is still pending, `endedAt` will be null, otherwise it will contain the ending datetime of the operation.

-`error` will contain error message, if the pipiline ended with error.
+`error` will contain error message, if the pipeline ended with error.

 ### GET /pipelines/{pipeId}/output

 Returns pipeline output.

 #### Example:

 ```
 GET /pipelines/01J8DCJS1K10N1CTEB2T30E4RT/output